 - Place the arugula on a large serving plate or salad bowl and pop to the side until ready.

 - While the veggies are roasting cook the couscous in a large saucepan of boiling water for around 8 minutes, or until tender to the touch.
-Once cooked, rinse under cold water, drain well and place into a large bowl with 1 tsp of olive oil and toss to combine.
+Once cooked, rinse under cold water, drain well and place into a large bowl with 1 teaspoon of olive oil and toss to combine.

 - Once cooked, add the pumpkin and cauliflower to the couscous mixture in the bowl with the pumpkin seeds, sunflower seeds, almonds, fetta and lemon juice.
 Toss to combine and then layer on top of the arugula (rocket) on the serving plate.